klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/platform.md

 # Namespace klay

-Namespace `klay` provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.
+The namespace `klay` provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.
 The list below enumerates the API functions that are currently supported in Klaytn.